kabiroberai/Yelpepperoni/README.md

 The "main" branch of the repo corresponds to the version of the app with several vulnerabilities.
 See the `start/*` and `finish/*` branches for the various demo stages that fix these issues.

+> [!IMPORTANT]
+> The demo code here should not be considered a reference implementation; I've simplified a lot of things for brevity.
+Please read the respective documentation for the right way to go about these things.

 ## Slides

 See [Slides.pdf](/Slides.pdf).